money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 ### The MoC contract is liquidated:

 In the extraneous case where a coverage that barely covers the stable tokens funds is reached, the contract will liquidate all of its assets.
-If this state occurs, no more BTC2X will be available for redeeming.
+If this state occurs, no more BTCx will be available for redeeming.
 To know if the contract is liquidated you can ask the **MocState** for the **state**, this will return a 0 if liquidated (it is actually an enum).

 ### The MoC contract is paused: